 Kansas City Exterminators | Brown Recluse Spider Control Brown Recluse in Kansas City

-Female wolf spiders are large, up to 1/2 inch long, hairy, running spiders, often confused with tarantulas.
+Female wolf spiders in Kansas City are large, up to 1/2 inch long, hairy, running spiders, often confused with tarantulas.
 Their bodies are covered with brown, black, gray, white, yellow, orange, or green.
 Many have a stripe or pattern the length of the first, and sometimes the second, body segment.
 Most are dark brown, large, and run rapidly after prey.

-Upon hatching, the spiderlings climb onto their mother’s back and ride there several days before dispersing.
+Upon hatching, the spiderlings climb onto their mother’s back and ride there for several days before dispersing.
 They do not establish themselves indoors and are not aggressive but may bite if handled.

 ZipZap Termite & Pest Control knows how to help with all spiders in Kansas City, Missouri.
 Our Board Certified Entomologist has prescribed a solution to rid your home of that unwanted spider in Missouri.
 Call today to schedule an appointment.